williln/til/wagtail/creating_streamfield_content_programmatically.md

     ],
 }

-# retrive the root page
+# Retrieve the root page
 root = get_root_page()

 # Create the privacy page with the StreamField data